YiNNx/cmd-wrapped/README.md

 </div>

 ## Features

-- Analyze the command-line activity distribution for months, weekdays and hours, as well as frequently used commands over the past year.
+- Analyze the commandline activity distribution for months, weekdays and hours, as well as frequently-used commands over the past years.
 - Github-style command distribution graph
-- Supports both Zsh and Bash, and you can also specify other years with argumemt.
+- Supports both Zsh & Bash
 - A cute Ferris on the cover  <img style="width:25px;vertical-align: bottom;" src="./assets/ferris_hello.gif" />

 ## How to Use